 Shannon McGovern is the Administrative and Communications Assistant for The Arc Maryland.
 Shannon will usually be the voice you hear when calling The Arc Maryland.
 She also writes The Arc Maryland’s monthly e-newsletter and maintains the content on our social media pages.
 As a recent graduate of St. John’s College in Annapolis with a BA in the Liberal Arts, Shannon studied everything from the Ancient Greek philosophers to Einstein’s Theory of Relativity.
 Shannon has a background in the theatre, having worked backstage for both her college and for the Annapolis Shakespeare Company.
 In her free time, Shannon enjoys spending time with her family and playing games with her friends.

-Grace Pushparany Williams is the Public Policy and Special Initiatives Fellow for The Arc Maryland.
+Grace Pushparany Williams is the Assistant Director of Public Policy and Partnerships for The Arc Maryland.
 Grace has been advocating for the past 20 years as a parent and a professional for people with disabilities and special healthcare needs.

 Most recently, Grace has worked as the Senior Program Manager for Children and Youth with Special Health Care Needs and Family Involvement for Association of Maternal and Child Health Programs and as the Health Care Coordinator for Family Voices and Family to Family Health Information Center at The Parents’ Place of Maryland.